UHDanke/gd_docs/triggers/count.md

 ### ID Limits

 Minimum **Item ID** is 0, maximum **Item ID** is 9999\.
-**Item ID** 0 is usable by Count, but only Pickup is able to use it.
+**Item ID** 0 is usable by Count, but only Pickup is able to modify it.

 ### Remappable IDs